MicrosoftDocs/azure-dev-docs/articles/java/ee/quarkus-with-microsoft-entra-id.md

 ## Prerequisites

 - [!INCLUDE [quickstarts-free-trial-note](../../includes/quickstarts-free-trial-note.md)]
-- The Azure account must be at least a [Cloud Application Administrator](/entra/identity/role-based-access-control/permissions-reference#cloud-application-administrator).
+- The Azure identity you use to execute this guidance must have at least the Cloud Application Administrator role.
+For more information, see [List Microsoft Entra role assignments](/entra/identity/role-based-access-control/view-assignments#microsoft-entra-admin-center) and [Microsoft Entra built-in roles](/entra/identity/role-based-access-control/permissions-reference#cloud-application-administrator).
 - If you don't have an existing Microsoft Entra tenant, [set up a tenant](/entra/identity-platform/quickstart-create-new-tenant).
 - Prepare a local machine with a Unix-like operating system installed (for example, Ubuntu, macOS, or Windows Subsystem for Linux).
 - Install and set up [Git](/devops/develop/git/install-and-set-up-git).